-A Tool for Self Assessment - (Revised June 2012)
+A Tool for Self-Assessment - (Revised August 1, 2014)

-Key Element Strength OK for Could be Urgent Don't How do you know?
-Now Better Gap Know 1.
-Attendance is accurately taken and entered daily into the district data system in all classrooms.
+Key Element Strength OK for Now Could be Better Urgent Gap Don't Know How do you know?
+1. Attendance is accurately taken and entered daily into the district data system in all classrooms.
 2. Our school has a clear and widely understood attendance policy.
-3. A team including the site administrator reviews attendance data on a regular basis to identify chronically absent students and monitor attendance patterns by grade, student sub- groups and classroom.
-4. Our school offers such rich and engaging learning activities that students do not want to miss school.
-5. Our school recognizes and appreciates good and improved attendance.
-6. Our school informs parents about the importance of attendance and encourages parents to help each other get their children to school.
-7. Our school identifies and reaches out to chronically absent students and their families in a caring manner to see how attendance could be improved.
-8. Our school partners with community agencies that offer resources (pre-K, afterschool, health services, volunteer mentors, transportation) that can help engage students & their families and remove barriers to getting to school.
+3. A team including the site administrator reviews attendance data on a regular basis to identify chronically absent students and monitor attendance patterns by grade, student sub-groups and classroom.
+4. We offer such rich and engaging learning activities that students do not want to miss school.
+5. We recognize and appreciate good and improved attendance.
+6. We inform parents about the importance of attendance and encourage families to help one another get their children to school.
+7. From the beginning of the school year, we identify and reach out to students at risk for chronic absence and their families in a positive, caring manner to see how we can support good attendance.
+8. Our school partners with community agencies that offer resources (pre-K, afterschool, health services, volunteer mentors, and transportation) that can help engage students & their families and remove barriers to getting to school.
 9. Individual learning plans are developed for high-risk students and address poor attendance along with low academic performance.
-10. Our school discipline policy and practice ensure students do not miss instruction due to suspensions for non-violent behaviors.
+10. Our school's discipline policy and practice ensure students do not miss instruction due to suspensions for non-threatening behaviors.
 11. Our strategies for supporting student attendance are reflected in our school improvement plan.